-The Going for Gold initiative is focused on the 27 four-year HSIs with at least 60% Hispanic enrollment and seeks to include all 101 HBCUs in the U.S. Our goal is to bring on 25 university partners each year.
+The Going for Gold initiative seeks to include all 101 HBCUs in the U.S. and the 27 four-year HSIs with at least 60% Hispanic enrollment.
+Our goal is to bring on 25 university partners each year.
 The 50 HBCUs with health-affiliated programs such as medical schools, nursing, pre-med, health information, and health communication, provide opportunities for further engagement by partnering on clinical trials, developing health materials, and shaping community outreach.

 Recruiting for additional corporate and university partners is ongoing.

-Dillard University is a historically Black institution that cultivates leaders who live ethically, think and communicate precisely, and act courageously to make the world a better place.
-Located in New Orleans, Dillard is a private faith-based liberal arts university that offers 22 majors and two certificate programs.
+An historically Black institution located in New Orleans, La., Dillard University cultivates leaders who live ethically, think and communicate precisely, and act courageously to make the world a better place.
+Dillard is a private faith-based liberal arts university that offers 22 majors and two certificate programs.
 Founded in 1869, Dillard is Louisiana’s oldest HBCU born from the union of Straight College and New Orleans University.
+Dr. Yolanda Page has developed the Minority Health and Health Disparities Research Center on campus to research health and healthcare inequalities among races and people.
+The center has four objectives: advance academics in leadership in global health, enhance the academic environment by recruiting racial minority students, develop diverse research, and provide unique hands-on education.
+A dedicated Going For Gold Partner, Dillard is focused on serving underserved communities in New Orleans.
 Find out more by visiting www.dillard.edu.

-Livingstone College is a private historically Black college, founded in 1879, that is secured by a strong commitment to quality instruction, academic excellence, and student success.
-Through a Christian-based environment suitable for holistic learning, Livingstone provides excellent business, liberal arts, STEAM, teacher education, and workforce development programs for students from all ethnic backgrounds designed to promote lifelong learning, and to develop student potential for leadership and service to a global community.
+Livingstone College is a private historically Black college, founded in 1879, with a strong commitment to quality instruction, academic excellence, and student success.
+Through a Christian-based environment suitable for holistic learning, Livingstone provides excellent business, liberal arts, STEAM, teacher education, and workforce development programs for students from all ethnic backgrounds in a way designed to promote lifelong learning, and to develop student potential for leadership and service to a global community.
+Dr. Jimmy R. Jenkins serves as the twelfth president of the college, which earned a place in history when it hosted the first black intercollegiate football game played in America in 1892.
+The College was founded by a group of A.M.E.
+Zion ministers and strong ties with the church continue.
+Learn more at https://livingstone.edu/.

-Norfolk State is the largest HBCU in the Commonwealth of Virginia and a thought leader positioned to continue educating the current and future workforce for generations to come.
-The University is home to one of the highest rated “Clean Room” research facilities on the eastern seaboard and is strengthening its presence in the research and technological sectors as a place to go for 21st Century initiatives.
-The institution is highlighted by several superior academic colleges and schools including the College of Science, Engineering and Technology; the College of Liberal Arts; the School of Business; the School of Education; the Ethelyn R. Strong School of Social Work; the School of Graduate Studies and Research; and the Robert C. Nusbaum Honors College.
+Norfolk State University was founded in 1935 and is the largest HBCU in the Commonwealth of Virginia and a thought leader positioned to continue educating the current and future workforce for generations to come.
+The University is home to one of the highest rated “Clean Room” research facilities on the East Coast and is strengthening its presence in the research and technological sectors as a place to go for 21st Century initiatives.
+The institution hosts several superior academic colleges and schools including the College of Science, Engineering and Technology; the College of Liberal Arts; the School of Business; the School of Education; the Ethelyn R. Strong School of Social Work; the School of Graduate Studies and Research; and the Robert C. Nusbaum Honors College.
+Find more information at https://www.nsu.edu/.

-North Carolina Agricultural and Technical State University is a leading doctoral research university, the largest historically Black university in America and the nation's no. 1 producer of degrees awarded to African Americans in Engineering and Agriculture.
+North Carolina Agricultural and Technical State University is a leading doctoral research university, the largest historically Black university in America and the nation's No. 1 producer of degrees awarded to African Americans in Engineering and Agriculture.
 Nationally recognized for excellence in science, technology, mathematics, and engineering (STEM) education, A&T is home to an extensive scientific enterprise, one of the state's three most productive among its public universities.
+Chancellor Harold L. Martin Sr. worked with the system for many years before becoming Chancellor, and thanks to his leadership, A&T is one of the most successful HBCUs in the country.
 Find out more by visiting https://www.ncat.edu/.

 “Cancer is a plaguing disease that has claimed the lives of too many within our community.
 By partnering with the CEO Roundtable on Cancer on their initiative, Going for Gold, it will allow the Southern University Law Center to elevate education programming and community outreach within Louisiana that can save lives and families.”